chainwikinet/wikijs-farm-content/getting-started.md

 - Follow instructions on your exchange and your wallet to transfer USDC from the exchange to the wallet.
 The flow would be something like this:
 - On your Exchange, follow instructions to Send USDC
 - For the recipient address, copy your Wallet's public address, and paste it into the recipient address on the Exchange Send page
-- Click confirm…HOLD UP!
+- Click confirm…
+> HOLD UP!
 Many exchanges will charge you Gas to Send crypto.
 We aren't going to go into the details here, but if they charge gas, you need to watch gas prices so you don't get hit with expensive transaction fees.
+{.is-warning}

 [//]: # (Should we add more info info on gas here? maybe a reference link or two?)
 - Now wait patiently for your USDC to arrive in your wallet.